DistrictDataLabs/yellowbrick/docs/matplotlib.rst

 While this may not be the most exciting plot it does show how much power you have when following this approach.

-Up until now, all the changes we have made have been with the indivudual plot.
+Up until now, all the changes we have made have been with the individual plot.
 Fortunately, we also have the ability to add multiple plots on a figure as well as save the entire figure using various options.

 If we decided that we wanted to put two plots on the same figure, we should have a basic understanding of how to do it.
 First, create the figure, then the axes, then plot it all together.
 We can accomplish this using ``plt.subplots()``:

 .. code:: python

     fig, (ax0, ax1) = plt.subplots(nrows=1, ncols=2, sharey=True, figsize=(7, 4))

 In this example, I’m using ``nrows`` and ``ncols`` to specify the size because this is very clear to the new user.
 In sample code you will frequently just see variables like 1,2.
 I think using the named parameters is a little easier to interpret later on when you’re looking at your code.

-I am also using ``sharey=True`` so that the yaxis will share the same labels.
+I am also using ``sharey=True`` so that the y-axis will share the same labels.

 This example is also kind of nifty because the various axes get unpacked to ``ax0`` and ``ax1``.
 Now that we have these axes, you can plot them like the examples above but put one plot on ``ax0`` and the other on ``ax1``.